scalar-labs/scalardb/docs/scalardb-server.md

-# Scalar DB server
+# Scalar DB Server

-Scalar DB server is a gRPC server that implements Scalar DB interface.
+Scalar DB Server is a gRPC server that implements Scalar DB interface.
-With Scalar DB server, you can use Scalar DB features from multiple programming languages that are supported by gRPC.
+With Scalar DB Server, you can use Scalar DB features from multiple programming languages that are supported by gRPC.

 Currently, we provide only a Java client officially, and we will support other language clients officially in the future.
 Of course, you can generate language-specific client stubs by yourself.
 However, note that it is not necessarily straightforward to implement a client since it's using a bidirectional streaming RPC in gRPC, and you need to be familiar with it.

-This document explains how to install and use Scalar DB server.
+This document explains how to install and use Scalar DB Server.

 ## Install prerequisites

-Scalar DB server is written in Java.
+Scalar DB Server is written in Java.
 So the following software is required to run it.

 * [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (OpenJDK 8) or higher

-## Install Scalar DB server
+## Install Scalar DB Server

-We have Docker images in [our repository](https://github.com/orgs/scalar-labs/packages/container/package/scalardb-server) and zip archives of Scalar DB server available in [releases](https://github.com/scalar-labs/scalardb/releases).
+We have Docker images in [our repository](https://github.com/orgs/scalar-labs/packages/container/package/scalardb-server) and zip archives of Scalar DB Server available in [releases](https://github.com/scalar-labs/scalardb/releases).

 If you are interested in building from source, run the following command: